 "Awards" is the generic name given to recognition of excellence by IEEE and includes medals, awards, scholarships, and other recognitions administered under the overall responsibility of the IEEE Awards Board and the IEEE Board of Directors.
 Certain specific responsibilities have been delegated to subordinate boards.

-This procedure details the development, submission, approval, and administrative procedures applicable to all educational award and scholarship proposals developed by Regional Organizational Units and submitted for final approval to the Member and Geographic Activities (MGA) Member Engagement and Life Cycle Committee (MELCC), or for review by the MGA MELCC, but requiring higher levels of approvals by virtue of exceeding the limitations of Table A in Section 4 of the IEEE Policies (PDF, 2 MB).
+This procedure details the development, submission, approval, and administrative procedures applicable to all award and scholarship proposals developed by IEEE geographic units (e.g, Region, Section, Chapter) and submitted to the MGA Awards and Recognition Committee (ARC) for endorsement.
+Upon ARC endorsement, proposals will be forwarded to the Member and Geographic Activities (MGA) Member Engagement and Life Cycle Committee (MELCC) or MGA Board for final approval, or for review by MGA MELCC, but requiring higher levels of approvals by virtue of exceeding the limitations of Table A in Section 4 of the IEEE Policies.

 Description: Award specifications should be unambiguous and non-conflicting with existing awards.

-Administration: Specify the Organizational Unit or Organizational Units responsible for administering the award or scholarship.
+Administration: Specify the organizational unit(s) responsible for administering the award.

 Eligibility: Be very specific as to the parameters such as who may apply;

-Prize: Identify specifically what the educational award or scholarship will consist of, such as cash award, certificate, plaque, featured publication, etc.
+Prize: Identify specifically what the award will consist of, such as cash award, certificate, plaque, featured publication, etc.